2021 Event Listings | Event Coverage

 photography by Daryl Martin

-The North Alabama Volkswagen Club held their 8th Annual Bug'n in July charity car show earlier this month on July 14-15, 2007 in beautiful Point Mallard Park in Decatur, Alabama.
+The North Alabama Volkswagen Club held their 8th Annual Bug'n in July charity car show earlier this month in beautiful Point Mallard Park in Decatur, Alabama.
 Point Mallard Park, hidden among North Alabama's wooded pines, is a 500-acre family park that features an 18 hole golf course none of the South's best golf courses, a 25-acre wooded campground, and America's first wave pool, and an indoor ice skating rink!

 The show and swap meet took place under the giant blue pavilion that used to house the old ice-skating rink.
 It was the perfect location for a summer car show, providing ample room for the 70+ cars and offering protection from the hot July sun and occasional summer sprinkle.
 The show benefited Crisis Services of North Alabama, a multi service agency for individuals and families in crisis.
 For the second year in a row, Bug'n in July was a two-day show, featuring lots of great info and entertainment for the whole family including Tech talks, an engine blow, and R/C drag racing!